By Jonathan Saul

 The government, which has warned of up to six months of disruption under a “no deal” scenario, has been seeking to secure space on RORO ships to serve different ports on mainland Europe and Britain, according to the industry sources, who declined to be named citing confidentiality agreements.

-They said the government had made approaches in recent weeks to companies that included Britain's P&O, Denmark's DFDS
+They said the government had made approaches in recent weeks to companies that included Britain’s P&O, Denmark’s DFDS <DFDS.CO> and Sweden’s Stena.
+Those three firms already operate services to British ports, data showed.

 The companies declined to comment.